fionanealon/iris-data-set-project/README.md

 3. Split.py - A program that reads and formats the Iris Data set
 4. Investigate.py - A program that reads a .csv file, manipulates the data to provide analysis on it and prints max, min, sum, count & average of each column

-#### openfile1.py - A program that opens a .csv file, reads it, prints it and closes it again
+**1. openfile1.py - A program that opens a .csv file, reads it, prints it and closes it again**

 ```Python
 # Fiona Nealon, 2018-04-27